Noe-Protocol/NIPs/README.md

 ## License

-MIT License © Noe Protocol.
+CC0 1.0 Universal (CC0 1.0) Public Domain Dedication
-Proposals may be used, implemented, or extended freely with attribution.
+Proposals may be used, implemented, or extended freely without restriction or attribution.

 > This repo is the canonical archive for symbolic protocol evolution.
 Thought, formalized.